-Dallas Area Rapid Transit (the "Authority" or "DART") is issuing its Senior Lien Sales Tax Revenue Refunding Bonds, Series 2020B (Forward Delivery) (the "Series 2020B Bonds") for the purposes described herein.
-See "PLAN OF FINANCE" and "THE SERIES 2020B BONDS."
+Dallas Area Rapid Transit (the "Authority" or "DART") is issuing its Senior Lien Sales Tax Revenue Refunding Bonds, Taxable Series 2020D (the "Bonds") for the purposes described herein.
+See "PLAN OF FINANCE" and "THE BONDS."

-Interest on the Series 2020B Bonds will accrue from the Forward Delivery Date (as defined herein) and will be payable on each June 1 and December 1, commencing December 1, 2020, until maturity and will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
+Interest on the Bonds will accrue from the Date of Delivery (as defined herein) and will be payable on each June 1 and December 1, commencing June 1, 2021, until maturity or prior redemption and will be calculated on the basis of a 360-day year consisting of twelve 30-day months.